LN-Zap/taproot-assets-playground/README.md

 ./scripts/init.sh
 ```

-This script sets up a dockerized network of lightning nodes, funds the nodes, and creates channels between them, mints taproot assets.
+This script sets up a dockerized network of lightning nodes, funds the nodes, creates channels between them, mints taproot assets caled L-USDT, and creates a taproot asset universe.

 **OR start an already initialised network:**

-Run the following command to startup the nodes:
+Run the following command to startup the stack

 ```sh
 docker compose up